+Our fitness program supports our members to stay active physically, mentally, and socially.
+The program includes access to a participating gym network, on-demand and livestreaming digital content, a comprehensive cognitive program called BrainHQ, home kits, and classes for balance and fall prevention, strength and endurance training and other exercise classes.

+Fitness

-Servio ces that are covered for you What you must pay when you get these services 🎽 He ealth and wellness education programs In-Network: high b specia are programs focused on clinical health conditions such as blood pressure, cholesterol, asthma or COPD, diabetes, and l diets in associated with Medical Management programs. lan covers the following supplemental education/wellness ams: \$0 copay • H ealth Education Materials • Ne ewsletters 0 atritional Benefit The programs keep track of current test results and uses staff to remind members of needed testing and assists with arranging physician appointments.
-Pharmacists work with members on medication compliance, medication teaching and drug adherence.
-Diabetic education sessions are also arranged using a certified diabetic educator for either group or individual classes.
-The member can also be referred to the PCP for obesity behavioral therapy and registered nurse will work with the member on a weight loss plan in conjunction with the physician. • Nı 0 24-hour nurse call center is available for members who want to ask health related questions, get specific health advice, have symptoms assessed and be provided care recommendations for treatment.
-The nurse call center can also access physician support. • Fi 0 tness Members have access to SilverSneakers ® .
-SilverSneakers ® can help you live a healthier, more active life.
-You have access to trained instructors who lead specially designed group exercise classes.
-At participating locations nationwide you can take classes plus use exercise equipment and other amenities.
-In addition to SilverSneakers classes offered in fitness classrooms, SilverSneakers FLEX ® offers options in settings outside traditional participating locations.
-SilverSneakers BOOM TM classes, MIND, MUSCLE and MOVE, offer more intense workouts inside participating locations.
-Classes and amenities vary by location.
+What you must pay when Services that are covered for you you get these services 🍑 Health and wellness education programs In-Network: These are programs focused on clinical health conditions such as \$0 copay high blood pressure, cholesterol, asthma or COPD, diabetes, and special diets in associated with Medical Management programs.
+The plan covers the following supplemental education/wellness programs: Health Education Materials Enhanced Disease Management Newsletters Nutritional Benefit Nursing Hotline o 24-hour nurse call center is available for members who want to ask health related questions, get specific health advice, have symptoms assessed and be provided care recommendations for treatment.
+The nurse call center can also access physician support.

-Services that are covered for you What you must pay when you get these services Hearing services In-Network: Diagnostic hearing and balance evaluations performed by your provider to determine if you need medical treatment are covered as outpatient care when furnished by a physician, audiologist, or other qualified provider.
-Additional covered services include: Routine hearing exam - covered when administered at a Kelsey-Seybold Clinic or by your PCP. \$20 copay for each Medicare-covered diagnostic hearing exam. \$0 copay for 1 routine hearing exam every year. \$20 copay for 1 fitting • Hearing aid fitting exam. and evaluation for hearing • Hearing aids.
-(Replacement batteries not covered.) aids every year. \$750 maximum plan coverage amount per ear for hearing aid benefits every three years.
-Does not count toward out-of-pocket maximum.
-Prior authorization required for non Medicare-covered services.
-W HIV screening In-Network: For people who ask for an HIV screening test or who are at increased risk for HIV infection, we cover: One screening exam every 12 months For women who are pregnant, we cover: Up to three screening exams during a pregnancy There is no coinsurance, copayment, or deductible for members eligible for Medicare-covered preventive HIV screening.
+Hearing services

+Diagnostic hearing and balance evaluations performed by your provider to determine if you need medical treatment are covered as outpatient care when furnished by a physician, audiologist, or other qualified provider.

+Additional covered services include:

+- Routine hearing exam covered when administered at a Kelsey-Seybold Clinic or by your PCP. - Hearing aid fitting exam. - Hearing aids.
+(Replacement batteries not covered.)

+\$25 copay for each Medicare-covered diagnostic hearing exam.

+\$0 copay for 1 routine hearing exam every year.

+\\$25 copay for 1 fitting and evaluation for hearing aids every year.

+\\$750 maximum plan coverage amount per ear for hearing aid benefits every three years.

+\Does not count toward out-of-pocket maximum.

+HIV screening

+For people who ask for an HIV screening test or who are at increased risk for HIV infection, we cover:

+• One screening exam every 12 months

+For women who are pregnant, we cover:

+Up to three screening exams during a pregnancy

+There is no coinsurance. copayment, or deductible for members eligible for Medicare-covered preventive HIV screening.

+Patient training and education not otherwise covered under

+Monitoring services for the provision of home infusion

+therapy and home infusion drugs furnished by a qualified

+the durable medical equipment benefit

+home infusion therapy supplier

+Remote monitoring

+please refer to Chapter 6

+for cost-share amount.

+Prior authorization

+required.